iotaledger/inx-dashboard/documentation/docs/welcome.md

 # Welcome to INX-Dashboard

-INX-Dashboard is a node configuration dashboard for node owners.
-It provides an overview of your nodes health and allows you to manage peers and plugins.
+INX-Dashboard provides a web GUI tool to help you manage your node.
+It provides an overview of the node's status and health and allows you to choose its peers, as well as the enabled plugins.
+It has a built-in explorer of all nodes on the network and visualizer for activity on the Tangle.
-You can browse the nodes database with the built-in explorer and check the current tangle activity in the visualizer.

 ## Setup

-The recommended setup is to use the provided [Docker images](https://hub.docker.com/r/iotaledger/inx-dashboard).
+We recommend you to use the [Docker images](https://hub.docker.com/r/iotaledger/inx-dashboard).
-These images are also used in our [HORNET recommended setup using Docker](http://wiki.iota.org/hornet/develop/how_tos/using_docker).
+These images are also used in the [Docker setup](http://wiki.iota.org/hornet/develop/how_tos/using_docker) of Hornet.

 ## Configuration

-The dashboard is configured by default to connect to your HORNET instance.
+The dashboard connects to the local Hornet instance by default.
-It exposes the web UI on port `8081` by default.
+It exposes the web GUI on port `8081` by default.

-The dashboard provides built-in access control that can be configured by setting the `dashboard.auth.passwordHash` and `dashboard.auth.passwordSalt` values in your `config.json`.
+The dashboard provides built-in access control that you can [configure](./configuration.md#dashboard_auth) by setting the values for `dashboard.auth.passwordHash` and `dashboard.auth.passwordSalt`.

 :::note

-You can use `hornet tool pwd-hash` to generate a set of credentials to use in your `config.json`.
+You can use `hornet tool pwd-hash` to generate credentials that you could use in the configuration file.

 :::

-Check the [Set dashboard credentials](http://wiki.iota.org/hornet/develop/how_tos/using_docker#4-set-dashboard-credentials) section of the recommended setup to learn how to configure your credentials.
+Check the [Set Dashboard Credentials](http://wiki.iota.org/hornet/develop/how_tos/using_docker#4-set-dashboard-credentials) section of the recommended setup for more details.

 You can find all the configuration options in the [configuration section](configuration.md).